 The Piazza Ferretto is in the heart of Mestre's area pedonale, or pedestrian zone, where the "No Bicycling" sign is largely ignored.

-Here, you can see café and restaurant tables set up in front of the Hotel Al Vivit.
-The building dates back to the 18th Century, and the three-star hotel (which has high guest ratings from our booking partner, Venere) has been catering to guests since 1911.
+Here, you can see café and restaurant tables set up in front of the Mestre hotels: Central page for a link.).
+The building dates back to the 18th Century, and the three-star hotel has been catering to guests since 1911.
+(See our

 Another café, the , offers service at outdoor tables facing the Piazza Ferretto in good weather.